-In making executive compensation determinations for Fiscal 2018, we relied on the significant experience of our directors in establishing compensation across many companies, as well as the input of our Chief Executive Officer, who has many years of experience in our industry.
-Prior to our IPO, our Compensation Committee analyzed market data for executive compensation focusing on retail companies with \$350 million to \$2.5 billion in annual revenue.
-The Compensation Committee also reviewed compensation data from the public filings for the following companies:
+In making executive compensation determinations for Fiscal 2019, we relied on the significant experience of our directors in establishing compensation across many companies, as well as the input of our Chief Executive Officer, who has many years of experience in our industry.
+Our Compensation Committee analyzed market data for executive compensation focusing on retail companies with \$350 million to \$2.5 billion in annual revenue.
+The Compensation Committee also reviewed compensation data from the public filings for the following companies.
+The following group of companies reflect certain changes from the group reviewed in the prior fiscal year to reflect revenue size, growth rates and other characteristics that the Compensation Committee believes provide a more appropriate comparison.